Rebecca Cain – Full time Volunteer (self funded)

 We work with as many of the local groups and solo rescuers as possible and have helped out with street feeding, but lately we have really been focused on sterilizing working with DCRS and their dog catcher to catch some of the islands more wild dogs that need to be sterilized.

-We support Rob’s dogs mission of sterilizing and have helped with logistics, financial and emotional support as well as arranging meetings to help grow the sterilizing program here on Samui.
+We support Rob’s dogs mission of sterilizing and have help with logistics, financial and emotional support as well as arranging meetings and growing the sterilizing program here on Samui.

 Annabelle Cangy- Part time Volunteer